 • Lance - In an announcement dated May 13, 2024, Peninsula Energy Ltd. ("Peninsula") disclosed an update to its JORC mineral resource estimate for the Lance project.
 The update was based on the results of additional drilling in 2023 within the Ross and Kendrick areas of the project.
 The resources in the Barber area remained unchanged.
-The new resource states measured and indicated resource of 16.2 million pounds U_3O_8 (14.3 million tonnes at an average grade of 0.051% U_3O_8) and an inferred resource of 41.7 million pounds U_3O_8 (38.3 million tonnes at an average grade of 0.049% U_3O_8).
+The estimate included measured and indicated resource of 16.2 million pounds U_3O_8 (14.3 million tonnes at an average grade of 0.051% U_3O_8) and an inferred resource of 41.7 million pounds U_3O_8 (38.3 million tonnes at an average grade of 0.049% U_3O_8).
 The resource estimate was calculated by applying a combined constraint of a grade thickness product of 0.2 contour and 200ppm U_3O_8 .
+Further details are included in Peninsula's announcement dated May 13, 2024.

-Peninsula provided an update on the Lance Project in an announcement dated November 15, 2024.
-The announcement reiterated a December 2024 start up but indicated that the final central processing plant capital cost was projected to be US\$9.5 million higher than the previous estimate.
+In an announcement dated November 15, 2024, Peninsula reiterated a December 2024 start up date for the project but indicated that the final central processing plant capital cost was projected to be US\$9.5 million higher than the previous estimate.
 In addition, the announcement provided a slightly decreased estimated ramp-up production rate of 600,000 pounds U_3O_8 (previously between 700,000 and 900,000 pounds U_3O_8), due to lower indicated flow rates evident from the preconditioning of Mine Unit Three and difficulties acquiring sufficient drill rigs.
-Peninsula also marginally decreased the production rate between calendar year 2025 and calendar year 2027, with the cumulative total decreasing by approximately 300,000 to 500,000 pounds U_3O_8 .
+Peninsula also marginally decreased the production rate between 2025 and 2027, with the cumulative total decreasing by approximately 300,000 to 500,000 pounds U_3O_8 .

 Peninsula stated in its quarterly activities report for the quarter ended December 31, 2024, that in-situ recovery operations had restarted within select areas of Mine Unit One on December 18, 2024.
-As of its quarter end, approximately 1,000 pounds U_3O_8 had been captured and held as in-process inventory.
-Peninsula further stated that the State of Wyoming Department of Environment Quality, Land Quality Division issued an approved Permit to Mine amendment to expand the authorized mine permit area to include the Kendrick Project area at Lance.
-The State of Wyoming Uranium Recovery Program also reviewed an amendment submittal to include the Kendrick Project Area in the Lance Source Materials License.
-Peninsula anticipates that the Source Materials License amendment process will be completed towards the end of the first quarter of calendar year 2025.
-Both the Permit to Mine and the Source Materials License amendments must be obtained before the company can commence uranium recovery operations within the Kendrick Area.
+As of the end of 2024, approximately 1,000 pounds U_3O_8 had been captured and held as in-process inventory.
+Peninsula further stated that the State of Wyoming Department of Environmental Quality ("WDEQ"), Land Quality Division issued an approved Permit to Mine amendment to expand the authorized mine permit area to include the Kendrick project area at Lance.
+It further disclosed that the State of Wyoming Uranium Recovery Program also reviewed an amendment to include the Kendrick project area in the Lance Source Materials License.